Tuesday, 7 October 2025

 By 1961, when the Reverend Richard Allington Smith came to Cuxton, the building was in a sorry state, its roof timbers riddled with rot and according to the Reverend himself, draughty and difficult to heat.

-In January 1964, the Reverend Richard Allington Smith decided to sell off Rectory Meadow - no more Scoutana events there - to fund church repairs and to "prevent his own salary being a drain on parish resources".
+In January 1964, the Reverend Smith decided to sell off Rectory Meadow - no more Scoutana events there - to fund church repairs and to "prevent his own salary being a drain on parish resources".

 'Scoutana', 1961 - the White Hart is in the background...

 It was around then that plans for a new rectory also began to emerge.
-It would doubtless have cost a lot of money to repair the rectory, but it seemed the good rector didn't favour that option.
+It would doubtless have cost a lot of money to repair the rectory and it seemed the good rector didn't favour that option.
 Sure enough, a survey from the diocese confirmed that view.
 Only a cynic would suggest that the demolition of the rectory was driven by the likelihood of it (along with many old buildings in Cuxton that also happened to get demolished at the time) being given listed building status (as were both St, John's and St. Michaels churches in 1966), which would have prevented such an act of vandalism.

 There was some suggestion from the diocese that the old Rectory be sold, the garden sub-divided and a new rectory built there, a plan which may have saved the building.
 The incumbent rector was having none of that.